The Tur\'{a}n number of Berge matchings: Abstract

 \section{Abstract}

-For a graph $F$, an $r$-uniform hypergraph ($r$-graph for short) $\mathcal{H}$ is a Berge-$F$ if there is a bijection $\phi:E(F)\rightarrow E(\mathcal{H})$ such that $e\subseteq \phi(e)$ for each $e\in E(F)$.
-Given a family $\mathcal{F}$ of $r$-graphs, an $r$-graph is $\mathcal{F}$-free if it does not contain any member in $\mathcal{F}$ as a subhypergraph.
+Given a graph $F$, an $r$-uniform hypergraph $\mathcal{H}$ is a {\em Berge-$F$} if there is a bijection $\phi:E(F)\to E(\mathcal{H})$ such that $e\subseteq \phi(e)$ for each $e\in E(F)$.
+Given a family $\mathcal{F}$ of $r$-uniform hypergraphs, an $r$-uniform hypergraph is $\mathcal{F}$-free if it does not contain any member of $\mathcal{F}$ as a subhypergraph.
 The Tur\'{a}n number of $\mathcal{F}$ is the maximum number of hyperedges in an $\mathcal{F}$-free $r$-graph on $n$ vertices.
-Kang, Ni, and Shan [\textit{Discrete Math.
-345 (2022) 112901}] determined the exact value of the Tur\'{a}n number of Berge-$M_{s+1}$ for all $n$ when $r\leq s-1$ or $r\geq 2s+2$, where $M_{s+1}$ denotes a matching of size $s+1$.
-In this paper, we settle the remaining case $s\le r\le 2s+1$.
-Moreover, we establish several exact and general results on the Tur\'{a}n numbers of Berge matchings together with a single $r$-graph, as well as of Berge matchings together with Berge bipartite graphs.
-Finally, we generalize the results on Tur\'{a}n problems for Berge hypergraphs proposed by Gerbner, Methuku, and Palmer [\textit{Eur.
-J. Comb.
-86 (2020) 103082}].
+Let $M_{s+1}$ denote a matching of size $s+1$, i.e., the graph consisting of $s+1$ independent edges.
+Khormali and Palmer [\textit{European J. Combin.} 102 (2022) 103506] completely determined the Tur\'{a}n number of Berge matchings for sufficiently large $n$.
+Subsequently, Kang, Ni, and Shan [\textit{Discrete Math.} 345 (2022) 112901] determined the exact value of the Tur\'{a}n number of Berge-$M_{s+1}$ for all $n$ when $r \le s-1$ or $r \ge 2s+2$.
+In this paper, we settle the final open case $s \le r \le 2s+1$, thereby completing the determination of the Tur\'{a}n number of Berge matchings.

 { {\bf Keywords}: Tur\'{a}n number, Berge hypergraph, matching}

 { {\bf AMS subject classifications:} 05C35, 05C65}